CloudLabs-MOC/GitHub-Copilot-Hackathon/Scenario/Hackathon/Getting-started.md

 ## Accessing Your Lab Environment

-Once you're ready to dive in, your virtual machine and lab **guide** will be right at your fingertips within your web browser.
+Once you're ready to dive in, your virtual machine and lab **Guide** will be right at your fingertips within your web browser.

 ![](../../media/GSS1.png)